Thursday, May 28, 2026

 Whence this obsession?
 This desire even?

 One of the oldest images in my mind is of a morning in my grandparents’ house.
 The dining room table is covered with breakfast—plates of biscuits and bacon, bowls of gravy, cups of coffee, dishes of butter and jelly.
 I’m under ten years old, but I can’t be more accurate than that.
 I walk into the dining room, perhaps having just gotten out of bed.
 I come to the edge of the table, closest to where my uncle Bill sits.
 He has wavy red hair on a round head, a clean-shaven face often red from laughter.
 He is shirtless, and for whatever reason, his nipples are hard and large.
 Beneath them, his strong belly balloons partway out over his thighs.
 Maybe he’s wearing khaki trousers and is barefooted.
 Again, I’m not big, but I must stand tall enough that I’m at least a head above his shoulders as he’s seated, maybe even a head (or almost a head) above his head.
-Whichever the case, I’m able to look down at the table and move my gaze back and forth from the delicious food on the table to his naked upper body without having to move my neck or change the position of my head.
+Whichever the case, I’m able to look down at the table and move my gaze back and forth from the delicious food on his plate to his naked upper body without having to move my neck or change the position of my head.

 I can’t recall seeing my father or other uncles without at least their undershirts on.
 Was Uncle Bill’s the first naked man’s body—partially naked, at least—that I’d been close to and able to observe closely, if covertly, in my life?
 I have little or no interest in men’s genitals, but their shoulders and breasts and bellies captivate my attention—if they have the look.